Bubb13/EEex-Docs/source/EE Game Functions (x86)/CBaldurChitin/index.rst

 CBaldurChitin\:\:Is3DSound
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Returns if 3D sound is supported on local machine
+Returns true if 3D sound is supported on local machine

 ::